icescode/Xiph_and_friends_library_ios/README.md

 1. libogg.a
 2. libvorbis.a
 3. libtheora.a
-4. libvorbis.a
-5. libvorbisenc.a
+4. libvorbisenc.a
-6. libmp3lame.a
+5. libmp3lame.a
-7. libshout.a
+6. libshout.a

 if you want to use libshout API on iOS then put all header file to your project, and linked with libshout, libogg, libvorbis, libtheora and libvorbisenc.

 libmp3lame is optional.

-all headers file are in header folder.
+all headers files are in header folder.